About the Frontline Connect XM Solution

 Qtip: Did your survey Preview not appear?
 Make sure your browser doesn’t block pop-ups on Qualtrics.

-- Click Continue to resume the guided setup.
+- Click Done to resume the guided setup.

 - Use the tabs along the top if you’d like to edit components not included in the blue button steps.
 For example, you can go to the Survey tab to edit the survey theme and add demographic questions, whereas you can go to the Distributions tab to download a distribution history for emails you’ve sent.

 If you want to see the questions in your survey or edit them, click the Survey tab.
 Once inside the survey builder, you can add new questions, tweak the wording on existing ones, edit the survey theme, and much more.